 The Prehistoric Museum covers archaeology and paleontology, and features tours, critter exhibit feedings, and a Children's Discovery Area.
 Be sure to check out Al the Allosaurus, the Utahraptor, and the Huntington Mammoth.

 With a world-class, 35,000-square-feet facility, Rosenbruch Wildlife Museum is located in the southern Utah city of St. George.
 With a mission to promote the protective contribution managed sport hunting provides to wildlife, the museum invites visitors immerse themselves in the natural habitats of over 300 animal species.

-Rosenbruch is a popular school field trip destination and individual visitors can enrich their experience with personal audio headset presentations accompanying displays thoughout the museum.
+Rosenbruch is a popular school field trip destination and individual visitors can enrich their experience with personal audio headset presentations accompanying displays throughout the museum.

 Utah Museum of Fine Arts

 Featuring over 17,000 works of art, the Utah Museum of Fine Arts is located on the University of Utah campus, near Rice-Eccles Stadium in Salt Lake City, Utah.
 Accredited by the American Alliance of Museums, the museum offers exhibits, activities, and tours to visitors of all ages.

 Under the direction of Gretchen Dietrich, past exhibits have included Splendid Heritage: Perspective on American Indian Art, and the popular Andy Warhol's Dream America: Screen prints from the Collection of the Jordan Schnitzer Family Foundation.